TimothyEarley/scifiPlatformer/README.md

-scifiPlatformer
+scifi Platformer
 ===============
-A GAme with platforms and cool lights
+A Game with platforms and cool lights.
+WIP